1. Student CV: 5 CV Examples for Students [2024]

 As for volunteer work, it can be one of the most important assets of your student CV.
 It serves a similar role as the “work experience section.”
 If you have volunteering experience, really think about what relevant experience you have gained during the practice.

-CV examples for students: extra sections
+CV examples for students with no experience: extra sections

 Volunteer Work